betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 Here are some Bet Angel features that you'll need to consider.

 ###- Multiple bets/clearing status cells
 The Bet Angel spreadsheet won't let a bet go on if there is a value in column 0 for the runner, the 'status' column, to avoid accidentally placing multiple bets unintentionally.
 As soon as a bet triggers, Bet Angel automatically changes this cell to 'PLACING', then to 'PLACED' when the bet is confirmed as having been received by Betfair.
-In this strategy I only want to place one bet per runner, but if you wanted to place multiple bets on a runner you'd need to have a play wtih the macros to clear the 'status' cells more regularly, and instead reference the number of bets placed/matched in columns T:AE.
-Careful here though, as the values in these columns sometimes take a little time to update, and I've had more bets go on than I intended when using these cells as my check, as bet trigger reevaluated before columns T:AE had updated.
+In this strategy I only want to place one bet per runner, but if you wanted to place multiple bets on a runner you'd need to have a play with the macros to clear the 'status' cells more regularly, and instead reference the number of bets placed/matched in columns T:AE.
+Careful here though, as the values in these columns sometimes take a little time to update, and I've had more bets go on than I intended when using these cells as my check, as bet trigger re-evaluated before columns T:AE had updated.

 As we want to use the same sheet for multiple races, and the 'status' cells don't clear automatically, I've created a macro in [the Excel sheet](./assets/BetAngel_RatingsAutomation.xls) that auto-clears the status and global status cells whenever a new race loads.
 It also clears the cells if they say 'FAILED', as I found that if there were internet network issues or similar it would fail once then not try to place the bet again.
 This was based on some logic I found in [a forum discussion on Bet Angel](https://www.betangel.com/forum/viewtopic.php?f=31&t=1879&start=10).
 If you're feeling adventurous you can have a play with the macros and edit them to suit your specific needs.